DoctorWkt/alic/docs/overview.md

  * both signed and unsigned integers can be widened to either floating point type, and
  * `bool` can be widened to any integer or floating point type: `false` is 0 and `true` is 1.

+You cannot mix signed and unsigned integers, unless you use `unsigned()` (see below).

-However, note that `bool` is not an integer type: you can only assign `true` or `false` to a `bool` variable.
+Note that `bool` is not an integer type: you can only assign `true` or `false` to a `bool` variable.

 There is no `void` type; this keyword is only used to show a function that returns no value and/or takes no arguments.

 There is a `void *` type.
-This is a type that can be assigned a pointer of any type, and be assigned to a pointer of any type.
+This is a type that can be assigned a pointer of any type, and be assigned to a pointer of any type; see below.

 `NULL` is built into the *alic* language and is a `void *` pointer with the value 0.

-At present, *alic* does not have the ability to do type casting.
+*alic* does not support type casting, in order to reduce undefined behaviour.

 ## Operators and Precedence